 Sales support in Germany – Close more sales

-Sales professionals in your organisation should leverage:
+Sales professionals in your organization should leverage:

-– Landing pages (Lead Generation)
+– Landing pages (lead generation)

-– Newsletter forms (Drip marketing)
+– Newsletter forms (drip marketing)

 – Prospecting Software (funnel users found in communities via tools like GetProspects)